dbalesteri/Tech_Academy_Django_Live_Project_Summary/README.md

 Over the past two weeks, as part of the Software Development Bootcamp  with The Tech Academy, I was tasked to be part of a team creating our own site application that was part of a larger overarching project called App Builder 9000.

+#### Appbuilder 9000 with various student sections
 ![app_builder_gif](app_builder_main.gif)

 This Live Project involved utilizing Microsoft Azure for project management, Git as the VCS, PyCharm as the IDE, and the Django framework.

 All students were assigned user stories to complete in the two week sprint, adding increasingly more functionality and design to their section for users to interact with database information, as well as a chosen API.
 These user stories covered both front-end and back-end work in increasing difficulty.
-The project was meant to teach students team skills with working with version control as part of a team, using a project management software, participating in daily SCRUM meetings, as well as technical skills with expanding on using the Django framework's Model-View-Form structure to dynamically displaydatabase information to users, and interact with an API to display json data.
+The project was meant to teach students team skills with working with version control as part of a team, using a project management software, participating in daily SCRUM meetings, as well as technical skills with expanding on [using the Django framework's Model-View-Form structure to dynamically display database information to users](#database), and [interact with an API to display json data.](#json)

+#### Azure assigned user stories:
 ![azure stories](azure_stories2.PNG)

+#### Azure team story board
 ![user story boards](user_story_boards.PNG)